 Architects develop blueprints to ensure construction crews build houses according to plan, which ultimately pleases their customers.
 Blueprints evolve through clear direction and input from key the stakeholders, in this case - members of the family planning to leverage the home for everyday living (and satisfaction).
 Various meetings with the family ensure that the architects have a clear understanding of desired household experience, needs, wants, budget, expected value, etc.

 The same applies to “blueprinting” your Help Center - to build a rich, useful Help Center that encourages your customers to self-serve, you need to invest time up front to get organized and make a plan.
-This Fine Tuning session with Lisa Painter focuses on empowering you to build a Help Center that will pave the way to great customer experiences, while also providing value to your organization.

 Part 1: Gathering your Help Center "Wish List"